 Having first discovered her passion for teaching children when she taught IT classes to lower secondary students at her Alma mater, CHIJ St. Nicholas Girls’ School, she is excited to do her part in shaping the education of kids in the 21st Century.

-As a mother to 2 young children, she has already started them on tinkering with the latest tech (preschooler-friendly) gadgets.
+A mother of 2, she has already started her children on tinkering with the latest tech (preschooler-friendly) gadgets.

 Lisa Loke, Education Advisor